-Enterprise cloud platform for human resources and financial management
+Enterprise cloud for finance, HR, and planning

 AI Panel Score

-6 AI reviews
+9 AI reviews

 Natural language AI assistant that provides conversational access to HR and financial data through voice and text interactions.